ono-disney/Docs/Vayne.md

 # Vayne

+## - Quick Tips

+*Aggressive and Defensive mode both remove restrictions on E usage*

+**Harass + Defensive mode:** * activates Q trading logic
+- *Read more about this feature below*
+- *Configurable keybind*

+**Combo + Defensive:** uses safer movement and Q positioning **Combo + Aggressive:** for aggressive Q spam

+Make sure to configure a keybind for the **Flash + E** mechanic

+hf :D

+---

 ## Q -

 ### SBTW

 Spacebar-To-Win is the default configuration for new Vayne.
-It does almost everything for you.
+It does everything for you, modifiers provide advanced functions.
-Modifiers still are important, but by default, spellcasts are not locked behind modifiers.

 SBTW (default) will cast Q / E for many events.
 Examples include repositioning yourself with Q to condemn, situationally proccing W, engaging/chasing/spacing, and many more.

 Modifier keys are used to override restrictions and safety checks.

+*There are several saferty options and restrictions you can configure, but it is better to use default settings, and report any issues you have.*

 ---